The Bookshelf app is a sample web app written in .NET that shows how to use a variety of Google Cloud Platform (GCP)

 After the deployment process finishes, add a default Windows user to your new instance.

-In the GCP Console, go to the VM instances page.
+In the GCP Console, go to VM instances.

 In the Set new Windows password dialog, add your username, and click Set to create the user account on your instance.